pintusorn/AdaptiveTransitory/README.md

   - PID (braking): 76%
   - DMPC (normal + oscillation): ~79%
 - These improvements are obtained without affecting the gap-spacing, maintaining safety.

+## Adaptive Transitory controller
+Baseline results reveal that CACC generally performs best in no-disturbance and oscillatory scenarios (with respect to RMS jerk), while DMPC excels in braking scenarios.
+Based on this, we implement the adaptive transitory controller at the leader of the joining platoon.
+This mechanism is activated during merging and switches between the two controllers: if the last vehicle in the preceding platoon is at least 5 m/s slower than the joining leader, a sudden brake is detected and DMPC is used; otherwise, CACC is used.

 ## Relative Improvement Summary